nickjbrowning/gpuLite/README.md

 A lightweight C++ library for dynamic CUDA runtime compilation and kernel caching. gpu-lite simplifies building and deploying CUDA-dependent applications by providing runtime symbol resolution and automated kernel compilation with caching.

-**🚀 No CUDA SDK Required at Build Time!** - Compile your applications without installing the CUDA SDK.
+**No CUDA SDK Required at Build Time!** - Compile your applications without installing the CUDA SDK.

 ## Features